Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Key Points

-• Mortgage rates in Georgia have historically been a little below the national average and are currently nowhere near the highs of the 1980s.
+• Mortgage rates in Georgia have changed over time and are currently nowhere near the highs of the 1980s.

 • Mortgage rates are influenced by economic factors such as inflation, unemployment rates, and Federal Reserve policy.

-• Georgia offers various mortgage types to cater to different homebuyers’ needs, including fixed-rate mortgages, adjustable-rate mortgages, FHA loans, VA loans, USDA loans, and jumbo loans.
+• Lenders in Georgia offer various mortgage types to cater to different homebuyers’ needs, including fixed-rate mortgages, adjustable-rate mortgages (ARMs), FHA loans, VA loans, USDA loans, and jumbo loans.

 • In Georgia’s least-expensive housing markets, average home values are under $200,000.